lunchboxer/spelling-master/src/lib/level3-glossary.md

 fountain
 : A jet of shooting water.
 "We drank cold water from the courtyard fountain."

+fourth
+: Coming after third in order.
+"My fourth child was born in September."

 fraction
 : Part of a whole expressed as a number over another.
 "Two-thirds is a fraction."